-Chronic pain is a common problem.
+Chronic back pain is an all too common problem.
 70 to 85% of the population experiences back pain at some point in their lives and it costs the United States an estimated 100-200 billion dollars a year.

-For pain to be chronic, it lasts for longer than 3 months and usually follows a known injury or cause.
-Chronic pain is a disease in itself and can have physical, psychological, social and economic effects.
+For pain to be considered chronic, it typically persists for more than 3 months and usually follows a known injury or cause.
+Chronic pain is a disease itself and can have physical, psychological, social and economic effects.

 Chronic back pain can be nociceptive, which arises from a tissue injury like arthritis or post surgical pain.
 Pain can also be neuropathic, which is a primary lesion in the nervous system, described by a burning, tingling, shooting and electric feeling.
 Examples of neuropathic pain are diabetic neuropathy, complex regional pain syndrome and post herpetic neuralgia.